ultrabug/py3status/py3status/modules/README.md

 ### <a name="check_tcp"></a>check_tcp

-Display if a TCP port is available on the given host.
+Display status of a TCP port on a given host.

 Configuration parameters:
   - `cache_timeout` how often to run the check *(default 10)*